industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 !!! question "Why and where is this relevant in DESDEO?"
     Preference information plays a key role in interactive multiobjective optimization methods found throughout DESDEO.
+Preference information is utilized in many methods to rank and order Pareto optimal and non-dominated solutions.

 We now have an idea what an optimal solution to a [multiobjective optimization problem](#def:moo) is, and we know that there are [many such solutions](#def:pareto_optimality).
 But which of the Pareto optimal solutions is the _best_?

-Without any further information, it is not possible to fully order Pareto optimal solutions.
+Without any further information, it is not possible to fully order Pareto optimal solutions, because their images are represented by vectors.
-One way to break away from this ambiguity on which solution is the best, is to utilize _preference information_.
-Preference information is usually supplied by a _decision maker_ who is an expert, and consequently has adequate domain expertise, in the application domain of a considered multiobjective optimization problem.
+One way to break this ambiguity, is to utilize _preference information_.
+Preference information is almost always supplied by a _decision maker_ who is a domain expert in the application domain of the considered multiobjective optimization problem being solved.
 This preference information can then be utilized to find the solution that best matches it among the Pareto optimal solutions to a multiobjective optimization problem.